 What time should we arrive?

-Any time after 12 noon on Friday.
+Any time after 12 noon on Friday to set up camp.
+The main arena doesn't open to the public until 6pm.
 Music will start at 8.00pm

 Is there parking alongside camping pitches?
 As we are bringing our dog we prefer this so he can be left in the vehicle if need be during the evening.